taubyte/tau.how/docs/getting-started/local-cloud.md

 - `elder` nodes are used for bootstrapping.
 Since `dream` interconnects all nodes, an `elder` is included for testing purposes when using [dream as a library](https://github.com/taubyte/tau/tree/main/dream)
 - `client` nodes are lightweight and can be used to test services or peer-to-peer services deployed on the cloud

-> 💡 **Dev Note**: In production, nodes can run multiple services by defining a "shape".
+> **Note**: In production, nodes can run multiple services by defining a "shape".
 The single-service-per-node setup in dream is purely for development convenience.

 ## Next Steps